-- Scientific Narrative (limited to 1,000 words and 3 figures), which should include: - Abstract: Briefly summarize the main project goals and significance, the instrument(s) to be used, as well as the biological system and fluorophores that will be employed. - Specific Aims: Define the major hypotheses to be tested and a brief outline of the experimental approach. - Preliminary Data: Showcase previous imaging data that (1) demonstrate the feasibility of the proposed project, such as fluorophore photostability, signal-to-noise or signal-to-background, probe labeling specificity, labeling strategy, and transfection efficiency, and (2) illustrate the limitations of current imaging technology.
-The AIC team can provide in-depth technical advice. - Justification for Using AIC Instrument(s): Explain why commercially-available microscopes are insufficient to address your specific aims. - Experimental Design: Provide a detailed plan for addressing the proposed specific aims.
+- Scientific Narrative: Limited to 1,000 words, 3 figures, and should include the following sections: - Abstract: Briefly summarize the biological system, main project goals, the instrument(s) to be used, and overall scientific significance. - Specific Aims: Define the hypothesis to be tested or goal(s) to be accomplished. - Preliminary Data: Include representative previous imaging data that (1) demonstrate the feasibility of the proposed project, such as photostability, signal-to-noise or signal-to-background level, labeling strategy, including specificity and/or transfection efficiency, and (2) illustrate the limitations of current imaging technology.
+For live imaging projects, please provide preliminary time-lapse data. - Justification for Using AIC Instrument(s): Explain why commercially-available microscopes are insufficient to address your Specific Aims. - Experimental Design: Provide a detailed plan for addressing the proposed Specific Aims.
 Explain the biological system(s) and labeling strategies to be employed.
-Specify the expected imaging duration, speed, depth, and resolution. - Data Quantification Strategy: Outline how the data will be analyzed and/or quantified to yield biologically relevant information.
-Explain how the relevant data quantification helps support your anticipated measurable outcome.
-Contact the AIC for advice. - Measureable Outcome(s): To assist us in understanding the immediate impact of your proposed work, describe the final deliverable that answers the "so what?" question after successful data collection and analysis.
-Potential impacts could include generation of a novel hypothesis, preliminary data for a grant application, critical data to enhance or complete a manuscript in preparation, or other. - List of Cited References - Biosketches of all personnel that will visit the AIC - Letter of recommendation for all non-lab head personnel from their respective lab head(s).
+Specify the expected imaging duration, speed, depth, and resolution.
+Summarize your planned experiments in a table in order of priority. - Data Quantification Strategy: Explain what quantitative biological information will be extracted from your imaging data, and how the proposed quantification helps support your specific aim(s). - Expected Outcome(s): To assist us in understanding the immediate impact of your proposed work, describe how the anticipated data will be used.
+Potential impacts could include generation of a novel hypothesis, preliminary data for a grant application, critical data to enhance or complete a manuscript in preparation, or other. - List of Cited References - Biosketches of all personnel that will visit the AIC - Letter of recommendation for all non-lab head applicants from their respective lab head(s).
 See personnel section below.